walkr/hn/README.md

 hn
 =========
-read hacker news from the command line
+read HN from the command line

 ### Install